 After six years of service to the School of Medicine on a full-time appointment, tenured and tenure-eligible faculty shall be eligible for sabbatical assignment.
 Faculty members whose appointments are less than 100% (0.5 – 0.99 FTE) are also eligible for sabbaticals; the required years of service before a first sabbatical and then the interval before subsequent sabbaticals will be adjusted accordingly.
 Faculty members in the Clinical Practice Series are also eligible for sabbatical assignment.
 For the purposes of sabbatical eligibility under Regent policies, the Clinical Practice Series is considered a “specialty track.”
 In all cases, faculty members must have attained the rank of Associate Professor or Professor before qualifying for a sabbatical.
 In accordance with University Policies governing sabbatical assignments (APS No. 1024), “a sabbatical is a privilege granted by the university for the advancement of the university, subject to the availability of resources.
 A sabbatical assignment is an important tool in developing academic scholarship and is a time for concentrated professional development.
 It is expected that the faculty member shall use the sabbatical assignment in a manner that shall enhance [their] scholarly and/or teaching competence and potential for leadership and service to the university, as well as to advance the primary unit's program goals.”

-All sabbatical assignments are subject to the availability of adequate funding and must be approved by the department chair, dean, chancellor and Board of Regents.
+All sabbatical assignments are subject to the availability of adequate funding and a positive recommendation by the department chair, dean, and Chancellor or their designee.
+The Board of Regents grants final approval.

 Eligible faculty members seeking approval for a sabbatical must submit a specific plan, and review and approval of such plans shall be conducted in accordance with University and campus policies.